rbleattler/mdop-docs/mdop/appv-v5/how-to-deploy-app-v-51-packages-using-electronic-software-distribution.md

 ---
-title: How to deploy App-V 5.1 Packages Using Electronic Software Distribution
+title: How to deploy App-V 5.1 packages using electronic software distribution
-description: How to deploy App-V 5.1 Packages Using Electronic Software Distribution
+description: You can use an electronic software distribution (ESD) system to deploy App-V 5.1 virtual applications to App-V clients.
 author: aczechowski
-ms.assetid: e1957a5a-1f18-42da-b2c1-a5ae5a4cca7a
-ms.reviewer:
 ms.author: aaroncz
 ms.collection: must-keep
-ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
-ms.sitesec: library
 ms.date: 08/30/2016
 ---

-# How to deploy App-V 5.1 Packages Using Electronic Software Distribution
+# How to deploy App-V 5.1 packages using electronic software distribution

 You can use an electronic software distribution (ESD) system to deploy App-V 5.1 virtual applications to App-V clients.
 For details, see the documentation available with the ESD you are using.